Curb Appeal Tips that will get Buyers in the Door

 Declutter, depersonalize and clean the yard

 Start your curb appeal improvements with a yard clean-up.
-Remove outdoor clutter, like gardening tools, hose, kid’s toys, a rusty swing set, sports equipment, shoddy patio furniture and taste specific outdoor decorative objects, like garden gnomes and flamingos.
+Remove outdoor clutter; gardening tools, hose, kid’s toys, rusty swing set, sports equipment, shoddy patio furniture and any taste specific decorative objects like garden gnomes or flamingos.

-Don't forget about the sides and back yard.
-After you lure buyers in with the front yard curb appeal, they'll want to check out the side and back yards, as well.
+Don't neglect the sides and back yard.
+Once you've lured buyers in with the front yard curb appeal, they'll want to check out the side and back yards, as well.

 Clean up your pool or hot tub.
 A clean, sparkling swimming pool is often the tipping point in a sale.

-To clean the air-conditioning condenser, turn off the power and clear away leaves and debris that may be trapped inside.
+Clean out a dirty air-conditioning condenser by turning off the power.
+Clear out leaves and debris that may be trapped inside.
 Use a garden hose to wash out the coils.

-• Add some attractive boulders to the garden design for texture and interest.
+- Add attractive boulders to the garden design for texture and interest.

-• Fill in bare spots in the garden with inexpensive nursery annuals.
+- Fill in bare spots in the garden with inexpensive nursery annuals.
 If you're in a hurry, bury potted flowers or shrubs straight into the garden beds.
 With a layer of mulch on top, no one will ever know.
-(Be sure to tell buyers when you sell your house.)

-• Apply a 2 to 3 inch layer of mulch on the surface of flowerbeds to accentuate the plantings and enhance your landscape design.
+- Apply a 2-3 inch layer of mulch on flowerbeds to accentuate the plantings and enhance your landscape design.

 Curb appeal landscaping ideas